UtsavThakor/FPSCombat-RPG-Code/README.md

 A first-person shooter combat prototype built from scratch in Unity 6 using C#.

+## How to Open the Code File
+-FPSCombat Folder -> Assets Folder -> Enemy Folder for Enemy AI scripts and Player Stuff Folder for Player scripts

 ## Features
 - First person movement (walk, run)
 - Mouse look with camera control